kelu124/us_rf_processing/README.md

 ## kretzaw145ba

-#### Image from a wirephan bis using an kretzaw145ba probe with un0rick.
+#### Image from a wirephan bis using an kretzaw145ba probe with un0rick..
+Probe: kretzaw145ba.
+Fsampling: 21MHz.

 [Link to data](data/kretzaw145ba.npusz.npz)